 The most important thing to remember in my New Caledonia shopping tips is to check the time before you go shopping.

-Shops often close at lunch-time, so don’t go shopping in New Caledonia between 11.30 am and 2.30 pm.
+Shops often close at lunchtime, so don’t go shopping in New Caledonia between 11.30 am and 2.30 pm.
 Some shops open on Saturdays, and most of them close on Sundays.
-Bigger supermarkets may not close at lunch-time, but they are often only open in the morning during the weekend.
+Bigger supermarkets may not close at lunchtime, but they are often only open in the morning during the weekend.

 Bargaining is not well received when shopping in New Caledonia.
 Locals may consider it rude and offensive.

 Don’t expect to find competitive shopping opportunities in New Caledonia.
 New Caledonia is not a budget destination.
-Taxes on good and services are high in the archipelago.
+Taxes on goods and services are high in the archipelago.
 You can avoid paying taxes in duty-free shops, but they rarely sell cheap products in these boutiques.

 You can buy alcohol at the supermarket.
 However, there are strict local restrictions, and you won’t be able to buy it at any time.
 It changes according to where you are, but it is often not possible to purchase alcohol in the afternoon on Wednesday, Friday, Saturday and Sunday except in a specialised shop.
 They will ask to check your ID (passport for international visitors) when you buy alcohol at the supermarket.

 Before you start your shopping in New Caledonia, make sure you know the rules and restrictions on what you are allowed to bring back home.
 They are different according to each country and can impact for example your food, alcohol, and souvenirs shopping in New Caledonia.